Vigilante (1982 film): Plot

-Vickie is released from the hospital, but refuses to come home to Eddie and she leaves him, unable to be in the very house where their son was killed.
-Eddie decides to move away, too, disgusted with himself over killing a man as well as in fear that the gang will track him down.
+Vickie is released from the hospital, but refuses to come home to Eddie as she is unable to be in the very house where their son was killed.
+Eddie decides to move away after getting disgusted with himself over killing a man as well as in fear that the gang will track him down.
+He tells Nick that there has to be a place where gangs can't come along and attack people whenever they feel like it.
 Nick unsuccessfully attempts to persuade him to stay and fight.
-As Eddie leaves Brooklyn, he recognizes Prago and follows him on foot.
+While leaving Brooklyn, Eddie recognizes Prago and follows him on foot.
 Prago soon spots Eddie and they shoot at each other.
-Prago hijacks a car, and Eddie steals a car to follow him.
+Prago hijacks a car and Eddie steals a car to follow him.
 The chase leads to a local dockyard mill where both cars crash.
-Eddie chases Prago on foot again, then confronts him on a storage tower.
-Sadistic and insane to the last, Prago admits to killing Scott, and then dares Eddie to kill him; Eddie responds by throwing Prago off the tower to his death without hesitating.
-Later, Eddie plants a bomb in Judge Sinclair's car, then watches from a distance as it explodes and kills Sinclair.
-The film ends as Eddie drives away to an unknown destination.
+Eddie chases Prago and confronts him on a storage tower.
+Sadistic and insane to the last, Prago admits of killing Scott and dares Eddie to kill him; Eddie responds by throwing Prago off the tower to his death without hesitating.
+Later, Eddie kills Judge Sinclair by planting a bomb in his car and drives away to an unknown destination.